addisalemtafere/admin-dashbord/README.md

 ## Contact

-For any inquiries or support, please contact [your email].
+For any inquiries or support, please contact addisalem12@gmail.com.

 ---